wesbarnett/thermint/README.md

-Note that GROMACS already comes with a way to calculate free energy estimates with the Bennett Acceptance Ratio using "gmx bar", so you should check that out as well, since unlike this project, it is reviewed by several developers in the field (thus far this code has been reviewed by just myself).
+Note that GROMACS already comes with a way to calculate free energy estimates with the Bennett Acceptance Ratio using "gmx bar", so you should check that out as well, since unlike this project, it is reviewed by multiple developers.
+But, the results from this program and gmx bar should be very similar.

 ##Prerequisites